The Best Birding in Cape May and Lewes

 Higbee Beach Wildlife Management Area

 Follow the sounds of songs to Higbee Beach Wildlife Management Area, where a host of warblers (observers have reported spotting 20 different species) come to roost.
-The 2.9-mile loop trail includes two viewing platforms, educational signage, and lake
+The 2.9-mile loop trail includes two viewing platforms, educational signage, and a lake and dune habitats.
+Please note that portions of the area are closed through December 2026.
+Check the New Jersey State Fish and Wildlife website before visiting.

 Location: New England Road, Cape May, NJ